Azure/Azure-Sentinel/Solutions/Armorblox/Playbooks/Needs-Review-Incident-Email-Notification/README.md

 # Needs-Review-Incident-Email-Notification
 **Author:** Armorblox

-This playbook will send an email notification when a new incident is created in Azure Sentinel.
+This playbook will send an email notification when a new incident is created in Microsoft Sentinel.
 ## Pre-requisites
 An O365 account to be used to send email notification.
 The user account will be used in O365 connector (Send an email).